To help you plan your visit, here you can find information about all our facilities and who to contact if you need to know more.

 - Level -1: access via Lift A

-- Level -1, next to the Garden gallery: access via Lift D
+- Level -1, next to The Garden: access via Lift D

 - Level 0, next to the Exploring Space gallery

 - Level 2, next to Mathematics: The Winton Gallery and next to the Energy gallery

 On 8 December 2018 from 14.00 to 22.00, a Mobiloo (pop-up Changing Places facility) will be available with hoist, adult sized changing bench and all else you’d expect to find in a fully accessible toilet.
 This will be parked on Imperial College Road, and can be accessed before you enter the museum.

 A limited number of adult and child wheelchairs are available.
 You can book a wheelchair in advance by calling 0207 942 4000.
 You can also borrow a wheelchair on the day by asking a member of staff at the Information Desk.

 The Science Museum would like to thank Goldman Sachs for its support of the innovative Trekinetic wheelchairs.